caofontaine/react-dex/README.md

 # React Dex

-A project using React.js to build an interactive, response web application to display the Pokédex from the Pokémon series.
+A project using React.js to build an interactive, responsive web application to display the Pokédex from the Pokémon series.

 This app is not affiliated with Nintendo/Creatures Inc./GAME FREAK inc./The Pokémon Company in any way and is used purely for educational purposes.
 Pokémon, Pokémon character names and images are copyrights of Nintendo. © 1995–2021